smaddox-42siliconvalley/Daily-Task-Tracker/README.md

 ![alt text](img/taskEntryPage.png)

-A task's title and note cannot contain more than 50 characters
+A task's title cannot contain more than 50 characters

 Notes are optional